Control Theory and Experimental Design in Diffusion Processes: Introduction

 As a concrete example, consider a typical {\em in vitro} neuron experiment: an electrode is attached to an isolated neuron, through which the experimenter can inject a time-dependent current $I_t$ and measure the resulting membrane voltage $v_t$.
 By injecting a sufficiently large current, the experimenter can elicit a rapid electrical pulse, or ``spike,'' from the neuron.
 These are generated by the flow of ionic currents across voltage-sensitive membrane ion channels.
 A standard model for spike generation in neurons is the Morris-Lecar model \citep{MorrisLecar81}, which has the form

-where the auxiliary functions $w_\infty$, $\tau_w$, $m_\infty$~, and $\gamma$ are given in Appendix~\ref{app:ml}.
-In these equations, $I_t$ represents the externally applied current, which we treat as the control variable; the variable $v_t$ is the membrane voltage.
+The auxiliary functions $w_\infty$, $\tau_w$, $m_\infty$~, and $\gamma$ are given in Appendix~\ref{app:ml}.
+In these equations, $I_t$ represents the externally applied, time-dependent current, which we treat as the control variable; the variable $v_t$ is the membrane voltage.
 The first equation expresses Kirchoff's current conservation law, and the constants $E_K$, $E_{Ca}$ and $E_l$ are so-called ``reversal potentials'' associated with the potassium, calcium, and leakage currents, respectively and represent the equilibrium voltage that would be attained if the corresponding current were the only one present.
 The quantities $g_K w_t$, $g_{Ca} m_\infty(v_t)$, and $g_l$ are the corresponding conductances; when divided by the membrane capacitance $C_m$, they give the equilibration rate associated with each type of current \citep{termantrout}.
 The dimensionless variable $w_t$ is a ``gating variable.''
 It takes value in $[0,1]$, and describes the fraction of membrane ion channels that are open at any time.
-The white noise terms model membrane voltage fluctuations and ion channel noise, respectively.
+The Brownian motions $dW_1$ and $dW_2$ model membrane voltage fluctuations and ion channel noise, respectively.
 (This model is discussed in more detail in Sect.~\ref{sec:neuro}.)

 In typical experiments, the current $I_t$ is a relatively simple function of $t$, e.g., a step, square pulse, or a sinusoid, and the amplitude of $I_t$ is adjusted so that a spike is triggered.
-In the context of the framework outlined in Fig.~\ref{fig:schematic}, we seek instead to set $I_t$ in real-time\footnote{This can potentially be accomplished in ``dynamic clamp'' experiments, in which the recorded voltages are fed directly into a computer, which also sets the injected current. } according to the measured $v_t$ and a pre-computed control policy.
-The latter is designed to optimize the information gained about a parameter of interest, e.g., $g_{Ca}$ or $C_m$~, so that a precise estimate can be obtained more quickly.
+We seek instead to set $I_t$ {\em in real-time}\footnote{This can potentially be accomplished in ``dynamic clamp'' experiments, in which the recorded voltages are fed directly into a computer, which also sets the injected current. } according to the measured voltage trace up to that time, i.e., $\{v_s:0\leq s\leq t\}$, and a pre-computed ``control policy.''
+The latter is designed to optimize the Fisher Information gained about a parameter of interest, e.g., $g_{Ca}$ or $C_m$, so that a precise estimate can be obtained more quickly.